danielcb29/ComputerGraphics/README.md

 # ComputerGraphics

-This folder contains examples of class and exercises
+This folder contains examples and excersises of class